R+D Concept | Enclave

 • Idea

-While the home is design to accommodate a shared living situation, the Enclave design concept is about more than just one multigenerational household.
-On half of a typical city block, the homes are organized to form a community enclave.
-With two multigenerational homes per print bed, a total of seven print beds fit on 1.4 acres, housing 14 separate households.
-On an eighth print bed, a shared community building provides a large kitchen, gathering space, community garden, and playground.
-3D-printed raised planter beds in the shared courtyard and a community garden make fresh produce readily available and create opportunities for residents across generations to help each other thrive.
-Breeze-block walls encircle groups of homes, concentrating entries and creating a sense of security and community.
-A winding pathway connects the homes to each other and a variety of programmed areas.
+But this design concept is about more than two families.
+Using half of a typical Austin city block, the homes are organized to form a community enclave.
+With two homes per print bed, a total of seven print beds fit on 1.4 acres housing fourteen separate households.
+On an eighth print bed, a shared community building provides a large kitchen, gathering space, community garden and playground.
+A winding pathway connects the homes to a variety of programmed areas.
 Outdoor cooking, gardening, and other gathering spaces expand the functionality of the homes into the shared courtyards.
-By drawing residents outdoors, their homes become part of the larger community, bringing neighbors together and making tiny home living feel not so tiny.
+3D-printed raised planter beds in the shared courtyard and a community garden make fresh produce more accessible and create opportunities for residents across generations to create stronger social bonds.
+By drawing residents outdoors, their homes become part of a larger community, bringing neighbors together and making tiny home living feel not so tiny.

 Back To Top